Delaware Estate Planning Resources

 A pour-over will directs any assets not already in your revocable living trust to transfer into the trust at death.
 It catches property you forgot to retitle, assets acquired after the trust was created, and personal belongings.
 In Delaware, these pour-over assets go through probate before reaching the trust — but they still follow the trust's distribution plan rather than state intestacy law.

 A pour-over will follows the same execution requirements as any Delaware will: 2 adult witnesses present at signing.12 Del.
-C. § 202Verified Apr 14, 2026 A notary is optional for validity, but our form includes a self-proving affidavit that simplifies probate.
+C. § 202Verified Jul 15, 2026 A notary is optional for validity, but our form includes a self-proving affidavit that simplifies probate.
+See all Delaware signing requirements.

 This form includes fields for alternate beneficiaries.
 If the trust doesn't exist, has been revoked, or is found invalid at death, assets go to your named alternates instead of Delaware intestacy distribution.
 This is an important safeguard — it ensures your assets have a destination regardless of what happens to the trust.